tabebqena/qor/README.rst

 About Responses
 ---------------

 The return value from a handler function is automatically converted into a response object for you.
 The status and the content type are assumed from the response.

 `Qor` expect to recieve a tuple of 2-objects or one object.

 1. If you return a tuple, The first item of it should be the integer status code.
 The second object will be used as the response body.
-2. If you return an object, The status code assumed to be 200, and the object will be used as a response body.
+2. If you return an object instead of a 2-tuple, The status code assumed to be ``200``, and the object will be used as a response body.

 The returned object determines the content type:

 1. `str`, `bytes`, `int`, `float`: the content type will be `text/html`.
 2. `list`, `dict`: the content type will be `application/json`